Sch3lp/scrambledeggs/README.md

 * [x] Make sure we can run a SpringBoot app
 * [x] Make sure we can run elm-make from Gradle
 * [x] Make sure elm-make's build result is served via SpringBoot
-* [ ] Make sure we can run the SpringBoot app from an exectuble jar
+* [x] Make sure we can run the SpringBoot app from an executable jar
 * [ ] Make an initial rest controller
 * [ ] Make an initial Elm page that calls the rest api